Spot a turtle on the road?

 Other recent articles

 The Nature Conservancy of Canada (NCC) is the country’s unifying force for nature.
 NCC seeks solutions to the twin crises of rapid biodiversity loss and climate change through large-scale, permanent land conservation.
 As a trusted partner, NCC works with people, communities, businesses and government to protect and care for our country’s most important natural areas.
-Since 1962, NCC has brought Canadians together to help conserve and restore more than 15 million hectares, including nearly 50,000 hectares in Quebec.
+Since 1962, NCC has brought Canadians together to help conserve and restore more than 15 million hectares.
+In Quebec, NCC partners regularly with Conservation de la nature Québec, a non-profit organization that is distinct from NCC, to conserve Quebec’s richest natural areas.
+Together, the two organizations have conserved more than 55,000 hectares of natural areas in the province.

 TRANSLOCATING or MOVING WILD/INJURED ANIMALS